Skip to main content

 Does the ADA website deadline apply to private businesses?

-The April 2026 deadline specifically applies to government entities under ADA Title II.
+The April 2026 deadline specifically applied to government entities under ADA Title II.
 However, private businesses are covered under ADA Title III, which courts have increasingly interpreted to include websites.
 While Title III has no specific technical standard or deadline, WCAG 2.1 AA is referenced in virtually all ADA web accessibility settlements and consent decrees.
 Over 4,600 ADA web accessibility lawsuits were filed against private businesses in 2024.

 Related Resources